 URUGUAY'S LAND

-A bit of history to understand the remarkably unique underground conditions of this particular land.
-About 280 to 230 million years ago magma from below the earth’s crust began pushing upward separating what we now know as Africa and the Americas.
+Bit of history to comprehend the unique underground conditions of this land, let's delve into its intriguing history.
+Approximately 280 to 230 million years ago, molten magma began its ascent from beneath the Earth's crust, leading to the separation of what we now know as Africa and the Americas.